m-braaksma/seals_dev/seals/seals_api_input.md

 # Coarse projections preproccessing

-These are mostly deprecated, but these keywords allow for automatically extracting the correct parts of potentially malformed netcdfs.
+- Description: These are mostly deprecated, but these keywords allow for automatically extracting the correct parts of potentially malformed netcdfs.

 ## time_dim_adjustment